-- 3.2 Installation shall conform to requirements of authority having jurisdiction or in absence of such requirements to ANSI/NFPA 31, "Installation of Oil Burning Equipment".
-In Canada, Current Edition of Canadian Standards Association CSA B139, Installation Code for Oil Burning Equipment" for recommended installation practices.
-Such applicable requirements take precedence over general instructions of this manual. - 3.3 Current Edition of American National Standard ANSI/NFPA 211 "Chimneys, Fireplaces, Vents and Solid Fuel Burning Appliances" for venting. - 3.4 Where required by authority having jurisdiction, installation shall conform to Standard for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME CSD-1.
+3.2 - Installation shall conform to requirements of authority having jurisdiction or in absence of such requirements to current edition of ANSI/NFPA 31, "Standard for the Installation of Oil Burning Equipment".
+Such applicable requirements take precedence over general instructions of this manual.

+3.3 - Installation shall conform to requirements of authority having jurisdiction or in absence of such requirements to Current Edition of American National Standard ANSI/NFPA 211 "Standard for Chimneys, Fireplaces, Vents and Solid Fuel Burning Appliances" for venting.

+3.4 - Where required by authority having jurisdiction, installation shall conform to Standard for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME CSD-1.